 The Archive welcomes offers of donations of life story documents produced by people in accordance with the traditions of Mass Observation.
 Please visit our page about donating personal papers for more information.

-Watch Simon Garfield, journalist, non-fiction author and Trustee of the Mass Observation Archive, talk about his use of the Mass Observation Archive.
+Watch Simon Garfield, journalist, non-fiction author and Trustee of the Mass Observation Archive, talk about his use of the Mass Observation Archive or read the transcript of Simon's interview here.